gomezcuba/CASTRO-5G/CONTRIBUTE.md

 ### Please share one-time research results elsewhere

 The goal of this project is the creation of a **library** offering general reusablity, that can be installed and imported by researchers in order to facilitate their work.
-On the other hand, while we would greatly appreciate participation their participation in the community, we kindly ask researchers that wish to share the specific simulation scripts for the generation a one-time research result to do so in their own repos.
+On the other hand, while we would greatly appreciate their participation in the community, we kindly ask researchers that wish to share the specific simulation scripts for the generation a one-time research result to do so in their own repos.
 We do not believe that contributions  with limited reusability potential are a good fit for this repo, in order to prevent accruing a large number of dependencies as more and more niche simulation scenarios are added.

 # Ground Rules